QubesOS/qubes-doc/en/managing-os/templates/archlinux.md

 ---
 layout: doc
-title: Archlinux template
+title: Archlinux Template
 permalink: /en/doc/templates/archlinux/
 redirect_from:
 - /doc/Templates/Archlinux/
 - /wiki/Templates/Archlinux/
 ---

-Archlinux template
+Archlinux Template
 ===============

 Archlinux template is one of the templates made by Qubes community.
 It should